webqit/webqit-community.docs/oohtml/README.md

 <body>
 ```

-Then reactivity!
-Subscript code is reactive in behaviour and runs in sync with any observable properties that may be referenced in their statements.
-Statements are re-executed whenever the observable properties they depend on change.
-Thus, in the code above, changes to the observable property `.state.message` will trigger that specific statement to run again.
+Next is reactivity!
+Subscript code is reactive in behaviour and runs in sync with any changes observed in object properties that may be referenced in the script's statements.
+In other words, statements are re-executed whenever the observable properties they depend on change.
+Thus, in the code above, any changes made to the observable property `.state.message` will trigger that particular statement to run again.

 ```js
 let alertElement = document.querySelector('#alert');